gagolews/lmlcr/README.md

 > **Please submit any feature requests, remarks and bug fixes via the project site at [github](https://github.com/gagolews/lmlcr/issues) or by [email](https://www.gagolewski.com).
 Thanks!**

-## About the Book

-Explore some of the most fundamental algorithms which have stood the test of time and provide the basis for innovative solutions in data-driven AI.
-Learn how to use the R language for implementing various stages of data processing and modelling activities.
-Appreciate mathematics as the universal language for formalising data-intense problems and communicating their solutions.
-The book is for you if you're yet to be fluent with university-level linear algebra, calculus and probability theory or you've forgotten all the maths you've ever learned, and are seeking a gentle, yet thorough, introduction to the topic.

 ## About the Author